This easy vegan pie crust comes together effortlessly in minutes in a food processor which means you don't need to spend time rubbing in the butter.

 Instructions

-- To make the vegan buttermilk, add the non-dairy milk and apple cider vinegar to a bowl and place in the freezer for 10 minutes.
+- Make the buttermilk: To make the vegan buttermilk, add the non-dairy milk and apple cider vinegar to a bowl and place in the freezer for 10-15 minutes until icy cold.

-- Turn out the pastry onto a lightly floured surface and gently shape it into 2 separate discs.
-Wrap the pastry discs in plastic wrap and place it in the fridge to chill for at least an hour.
+- Turn out the pastry onto a lightly floured surface and gently shape it into a large disc.
+Wrap it in plastic wrap and place it in the fridge to chill for at least an hour.

-- Add the flour and salt to a large bowl and mix well.
-Add in the cold butter cubes and rub the butter into the pastry with your fingertips using the rubbing in method.
+- Method 2 (when making by hand): Add the flour and salt to a large bowl and mix well.
+Add in the cold butter cubes and rub the butter into the pastry with your fingertips using the rubbing-in method.
 You should be left with almost a crumb consistency, but do not overwork the dough, a few lumps of butter in the mixture are fine.

-- You can freeze the uncooked pastry in an airtight container for up to 3 months.
-Thaw it in the fridge overnight before using.
-It can also be stored in the fridge for 3 days prior baking wrapped well in plastic wrap.
+- Storage: You can freeze the uncooked pastry in an airtight container for up to 3 months.
+Thaw it in the fridge overnight before using it.
+It can also be stored in the fridge wrapped in plastic wrap for 3 days prior to baking.

 Notes